Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 27 April 2026 18.56.02 UTC
+- WIB: Senin, 27 April 2026 21.22.27 UTC
-- WITA: Senin, 27 April 2026 19.56.02 UTC
+- WITA: Senin, 27 April 2026 22.22.27 UTC
-- WIT: Senin, 27 April 2026 20.56.02 UTC
+- WIT: Senin, 27 April 2026 23.22.27 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship